 Good morning, ladies and gents, I’d like to begin by saying it’s an honour to be here among the not-all of non-you.
 Let me cut straight to the chase; I want to speak about being transhuman.
 My pronouns (for today, ha ha) are I, it and its.

 The problem is that V is a man in a woman’s body who is attracted to heterosexual women.
-None, needless to say, want him.
+None of whom want him.
 The best he has been able to manage are a few unfulfilling relationships with bisexual women.
 V has frequently thought about killing himself.
 He says there is no point in undergoing reconstructive surgery since it is not yet advanced enough to wholly masculate him.
 You would never know V was a woman to look at him.
-And he is fortunate, unlike many, to have an understanding and supportive family.
+And he is fortunate, unlike many, to have an understanding and supportive family behind him.
 Interestingly, when V told his grandmother that she was a he, she nodded and said she suspected as much – she told him that their family line was bendy when it came to gender.

 We intuitively love the prefix –trans.
 We have made a cult out of Transylvania, we romanticise the Trans-Siberian express, I smack my lips over transponders.
 We ceaselessly transgress, transform, transition.
 Because we want to transmogrify and transfigure so we can transcend ourselves and our bodily cells.
 We are transient yet we transfix on transliterating ourselves as fixed entities in a transpersonal world which transposes us into the realm of things.